ceejbot/putter/README.md

 # Putter

 A fanfiction archive that doesn't suck, written with modern tools in node.
+See [the operations README](./operations/README.md) for docs about how to build & run locally.

 ## Design